rupl/taas-data/_vocabs/countries.md

 managed-by: OCHA Digital Services
 ---

-Contains Country names from the ISO 3166 and UN m49 standards with mappings to country names from the humanitarianresponse.info API, and ReliefWeb API.
+Contains Country names from the ISO 3166 and UN m49 standards with mappings to country names from the humanitarianresponse.info API, the FTS API and the ReliefWeb API.